manudelu/AI4RO2_Assignment1/README.md

 Artificial Intelligence for Robotics II
 ===================================================
-AI Planning: Model of a robotic coffee shop scenario in PDDL
+AI Planning: Model of a Robotic Coffee Shop Scenario in PDDL
 =============================================================

 Project Description